tomviner/upyflashed/README.md

 `upyflashed` will poll your browser download directory for new hex files.
 If one is found it will copy it to the Micro:bit storage location.

+**Note**: currently only tested on Linux (Ubuntu).
+The approach attempts to be cross platform but bug reports / fixes gratefully accepted.

 ## Installation

 ```bash